coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Kubenetes supports two deployment strategies, RollingUpdate and Recreate.

-^ The Recreate strategy destroys and Recreates the deployment.
-Its much faster than a RollingUpdate, which makes it nice for development, but since the deployment is destroyed, can result in lower availability.

 ^ RollingUpdates, as the name suggests, rolls out your update slowly, replacing old pods with new ones.

-^ Using a RollingUpdate has a few additional options: maxUnavailable, maxSurge (int, percent)
+^ K8s defaults to a RollingUpdate with:
-Default:
 * 25% max unavailable
 * 25% max surge

+^ This allows k8s to surge when resources are available, or removing some of your pods if resources arent

+^ The Recreate strategy destroys and Recreates the deployment.
+Its much faster than a RollingUpdate, which makes it nice for development, but since the deployment is destroyed, can result in lower availability.

 ^ Tuning these per application are really important for deployments.
 It effects rollout time and availability at the expense of resource consumption.

 ```yaml
 apiVersion: apps/v1